 Making the Persimmon Tree

-Inspired by the principles of 花鳥畫 (fa-niu-wa), or bird-and-flower painting, the Persimmon Tree is a freeform sculpture of a twisty winter branch, on which a curious bird inspects a bright sapphire fruit.
+Inspired by 花鳥畫 (fa-niu-wa), or bird-and-flower painting, the Persimmon Tree is a tiny sculpture of an delicate winter branch, on which a curious bird inspects a bright sapphire fruit.

-There's something to look at from every angle, but my favourite perspective is the bird's point of view.
+My favourite perspective is the bird's point of view.
 Persimmons ripen in the coldest months of the year, just as other trees and crops are becoming barren.
-To find a plump persimmon must be such a winter treat!
+To find a plump persimmon must be such a treat!

-I make all of my solid gold jewellery using the lost wax method, which involves handcarving a model out of jeweller's wax, then having the wax model cast in precious metal.
+I make all of my solid gold jewellery using the lost wax method.
+I use a small knife to carve the model out of jeweller's wax, then have the wax model cast in metal.

-My favourite part of carving is watching a shape emerge from what used to be nothing :)
+My favourite part of handcarving is watching a shape emerge from what used to be nothing :)

-Once I had a few elements on hand (leaves, branches, and a little bird), I began to sketch out some possible compositions.
-I knew wanted to make something that would look balanced with or without a necklace chain, with clean lines and a sense of sparseness (inspired by East Asian art).
-After seeing some photos of the "nuthatch pose", I decided on something like this:
+Once I had a few elements on hand, I began to sketch out possible compositions.
+The only thing I really knew at this point was that I wanted something with clean lines and a sense of sparseness.
+After seeing some photos of a nuthatch pose, I decided on an outline and began to connect the parts together.

 Details of the wax sculpture